alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 legislature, nor can a provincial/territorial legislature transfer any of its powers to the federal government.
-The federal government can, however, delegate the administration of a federal act to a provincial/territorial agency, and a provincial/territorial legislature can delegate the administration of a provincial/territorial act to a federal agency
+The federal government can, however, delegate the administration of a federal act to a provincial/territorial agency, and a provincial/territorial legislature can delegate the administration of a provincial/territorial act to a federal agency.

+    As all provinces and territories (except Québec) have delegated the administration of the collection of income tax deductions to the federal government, the Canada Revenue Agency (CRA) collects income tax withheld from employees under both federal and provincial/territorial requirements.
+Québec collects its provincial income tax directly.

 Federal Government
 ~~~~~~~~~~~~~~~~~~